Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 were mounted to the boards instead of the cases, so they

-often break or fall apart.
+are all handmade, hand wired parts).
 There is also a ribbon cable inside

 which attaches the pot board to the main board.